ipython/ipython-website/documentation.rst

   given at various venues regarding IPython over the years.
 * `Videos and screencasts <videos.html>`_.

-External Documentation, Related Presentations and Tutorials
+External documentation, related presentations and tutorials
 -----------------------------------------------------------

 This is a collection of presentations, often by authors outside of the core